galexandrade/herodev-io/content/blog/react-custom-hooks-giving-you-super-powers.md

 ---
 path: react-hooks-giving-you-super-powers
 date: 2020-01-31T01:03:14.598Z
-title: How React hooks has been empowering amazing libraries
+title: React libraries empowered by hooks
 description: >-
   We will take a look on the most common libraries and how they havee been switching to hooks comparing how the code looks like before and after.
 ---
 Since React v16.8.0 where hooks was released it has changed the way we write our applications.
 If you are not familiar with React hooks (I doubt it), I highly recommend you to check it out the [official documentation](https://reactjs.org/docs/hooks-intro.html) and [Dan Abramov's talk on React Conf](https://www.youtube.com/watch?v=dpw9EHDh2bM).

-Before React 16.8.0, the main way to share behaviour between your components was using a pattern called [Higher Order Components (alson known as HOC)](https://reactjs.org/docs/higher-order-components.html).
-That approach allows you to empower your components with extra functionalities.
+Before React 16.8.0, the main way to share behaviour between components was using a pattern called [Higher Order Components (alson known as HOC)](https://reactjs.org/docs/higher-order-components.html).
+It consists in changing the given component to do some extra funtionalities or to pass some extra props.

 In this example `withSpecialPower` is adding to the component the prop `specialPower` containing a random special power (just to exemplify).